Are there any frugal living tips from the great depression that you can still use today?

 A healthy meal should always include a source of protein.
 The protein usually comes from meats, which tends to be the costlier grocery item.

 However, you can reduce the amount of meat you serve and supplement it with a cheaper, but high quality, source of protein, like lentils, beans, and eggs.

 Peanuts are inexpensive and they are packed with protein.
 You can even have one or more days as a meatless day without sacrificing nutrition.

-Find a spot in your garden to grow produce.
+Find a spot in your garden to grow your own food.
 Vegetables are easy to grow.
 For the cost of a bunch of leafy greens in the supermarket, you can buy some seedlings to start your garden.

 Herb gardens are easy to start and maintain and can be as small as a few pots on your windowsill.
 You will get a harvest that is many times more than what you get at the market for the same price.

 Dry your herbs and you then save money by avoiding paying out for expensive seasoning.